javedsolutions/IIITA-M.Tech-MIT2026-Course-Mathematics-for-IT-CS/Unit_2_Eigen_Analysis_and_Matrix_Decomposition/linear_transformations.md

 A linear transformation is a special type of function whose behavior is compatible with vector addition and scalar multiplication.

-> In simple words, during linear transformation, the combined effect of any operation should be equal to the effect of operation when applied in pieces
+> In simple words, during linear transformation, the combined effect of any operation should be equal to the net effect of operations when applied in pieces
 ---

 ## 3. Definition of a linear transformation